ayrtonm/freebsd-kpi-rs/README.md

 ## Test the build

-After patching the build system the kernel can be built by defining environment variables pointing to `rustc`, `bindgen` and `rustfmt` and passing `buildkernel` to `make`.
+First this repo must be cloned into sys/rust under the FreeBSD src directory.
+Then after patching the build system the kernel can be built by defining environment variables pointing to `rustc`, `bindgen` and `rustfmt` and passing `buildkernel` to `make`.

 ```
+cd /path/to/src
+git clone https://github.com/ayrtonm/freebsd-kpi-rs sys/rust
 RUSTC=`which rustc` \
 RUSTFMT=`which rustfmt` \
 BINDGEN=`which bindgen` \